 Have you heard of the Oliver Trailer?
 I hadn’t until Steve mentioned them as an option.
 My first response was that they were way over budget; however, they were undoubtedly beautiful.
 These trailers take about 8-10 weeks (approximately 800 man hours) to build and they are customized to the buyers options (countertops, flooring, seat covers, etc).

 It’s a beauty from the inside-out.
 So, I thought it would be great to share specifically why we chose this travel trailer — and give you a tour when we pick it up at the end of October.

-I’m going to hand the reigns over to Steve for a bit since he was our official researcher (wink-wink).
+I’m going to hand the reins over to Steve for a bit since he was our official researcher (wink-wink).

 When I was doing my initial research on RVs, I came across a website discussing the types of material they are made of: aluminum or fiberglass.
 Oliver was one of the fiberglass trailers that was mentioned.

 A quick look at their website and the trailer’s clean and bright design made an impression on me, but I wasn’t too sure about paying the price point (they start at $53.9k).
 However, it was always in the back of my mind as I went about looking in the price range I was more comfortable with.

 Sure, we could list all of the reasons we love this trailer — such as the heavy duty aluminum frame, it’s four seasons, the weight is under 5,000 pounds, shock absorbancy, etc; however, it came down to two key factors.
 These trailers are built to last, which is a result of the build and the design.

 Why we chose the Oliver Trailer:

 Trip after trip to RV dealers across St. Louis and Springfield had me looking at trailers that simply felt cheap.
 I’ve seen trim coming loose, counter tops peeling, cabinets chipped, etc. and these were the ones on display in the dealer lot.
 That was the stuff you CAN see!
 What was it like behind it all?